pragati243/InvestEase/README.md

 - JDK (jdk 10 and above)
 - JRE(any latest versions)
 - Tomcat Server
-- Web Browser(Google Crome, Mozilla Firefox, Microsoft Edge)
+- Web Browser(Google Chrome, Mozilla Firefox, Microsoft Edge)

 # Running the Project
 - Clone the repository as a maven project.